 Jennifer M. Gómez, Ph.D.

-I received my Ph.D. in [clinical] psychology (2017).
+I earned my Ph.D. in [clinical] psychology (2017).
 I am a Ford Fellow (Dissertation, 2015-16; Postdoctoral, 2018-19), co-editor of the special issue of Journal of Trauma & Dissociation— [JTD] Self Injury & Suicidality: The Impact of Trauma & Dissociation (2015), co-editor of the upcoming special issue of JTD, Discrimination, Violence, & Healing in Marginalized Communities, and postdoctoral fellow in the Wayne State University Postdoctoral to Faculty Transition Fellowship (PFT) Program at Merrill Palmer Skillman Institute.

 Prior to attending college, I was a professional ballet dancer with Dance Theatre of Harlem.